enkidevs/curriculum/Web/HTML/html-entities/ampersand.md

 How much do you know about HTML character entities?

-If you have a webpage called “black&white”, what character entitiy is best to use in the following URL:
+If you have a webpage called “black&white”, what character entity is best to use in the following URL:

 `<a href="?page=black???white&action=view">Link to B/W</a>`